Overview

 In This Article

-What is Microsoft SSO
+What is Microsoft and Google SSO

 Important Notes

-- SSO users do not need to create, set, or confirm a password
+- SSO users do not need to create, set, or confirm a password.

-- Accounts created via SSO do not start with operator permissions; contact iGUIDE support to have these enabled
+- Accounts created via SSO do not start with operator permissions; contact iGUIDE support to have these enabled.

 Comments